Machu Picchu travel disruptions: what to expect

 - Groups at risk for missing flights can expect to pay penalty fees.
 It's best to contact local offices in Cusco or Lima to rebook flights because local airline staff are likely to be more aware of local situations and may have authority to rebook flights with reduced or no penalties.
 If you call 800 numbers for airlines in other countries, they may not be aware of problems locally and may not be in a position to offer as much assistance (or sympathy) as agents in local offices.

 - Large groups may need to break up into smaller groups for trains and hotels.
-If you booked your all (or mostly) inclusive trip through a tour company, they should assist you with the reservations and changes.
+If you booked your all -(or mostly) inclusive trip through a tour company, they should assist you with the reservations and changes.
 Any penalties or expenses incurred will be your responsibility.
 Depending on the season, finding trains and hotels for a group last minute can be a daunting task.
 Please be patient and understand that the operator knows you want to be together and will only put you in separate trains or hotels as a last resort.

-- If trains are not functioning or available, traveling through the back route to Machu Picchu may be an option for some who are able to endure 8-10 hour bus or taxi ride followed by 15 Km walk (2.5-3.5 hours) along flat (scenic) route next to the railway tracks from hidroelectric station. (each way.
+- If trains are not functioning or available, traveling through the back route to Machu Picchu may be an option for some who are able to tolerate 8-10 hour bus or taxi ride followed by 15 Km walk (2.5-3.5 hours) along flat (scenic) route next to the railway tracks from hidroelectric station. (each way.
 And hopefully only 1 way)

 - Keep track of all your receipts for additional costs in case you need to file an insurance claim when you return.
 This may include cash spent for meals and taxis.